 The Master of Science in Education in Counseling degree requires a minimum of 48 semester hours that require at least four semesters.
 Students should consult with their adviser regarding proper sequencing of courses and specialization in either the community counseling or school counseling emphases.
 A grade of A or B is required for the following courses in the experiential sequence: CN 500, CN 547, and CN 593.
 Students may repeat these courses only once.

 Post-Baccalaureate Certificate Program

-The Marriage and Family Counseling Post-Baccalaureate Certificate Program requires completion of the community counseling emphasis curriculum plus 12-17 semester hours of marriage and family course work.
+The Marriage and Family Counseling Post-Baccalaureate Certificate Program available at the WIU Regional Center requires completion of the community counseling emphasis curriculum plus 12-17 semester hours of marriage and family course work.
 This Certificate Program has been approved by the Illinois Department of Professional Regulation as a Comprehensive Program in Marriage and Family Therapy.

 433G Special Problems in Counseling.
 (1–3, repeatable) Designed to provide a group of students an opportunity for further professional growth and to apply problem-solving approaches in dealing with specific educational problems.
 Graded S/U.